ASSERT-KTH/spork/README.md

 # You should now have spork.jar, Left.java, Base.java and Right.java in your local directory

 # a line based-merge is not possible
-merge Left.java Base.java Right.java
+diff3 Left.java Base.java Right.java -m -A
-# merge: warning: conflicts during merge

 # an AST-merge with Spork does
 java -jar spork.jar Left.java Base.java Right.java